Updated June 2014

 It is our policy to provide patients, physicians and others with information about Bristol-Myers Squibb sponsored clinical trials that are conducted on investigational compounds and marketed products.
-We publicly disclose study information on Bristol-Myers Squibb sponsored interventional trials, as well as certain non-interventional clinical trials, to help the public understand when we have trials that are open and recruiting patients, or trials which are no longer enrolling patients.
+We publicly disclose study information on Bristol-Myers Squibb sponsored interventional trials, as well as certain non-interventional clinical trials.

 Registration of clinical trials

 Bristol-Myers Squibb sponsored trials are those studies in which our company is ultimately responsible for all aspects of the study, even if some or all of these activities are transferred to another party.
-Bristol-Myers Squibb will register all Phase I, II, III and IV interventional trials when it has responsibility for all aspects of the trial on the National Institutes of Health website called www.ClinicalTrials.gov and other applicable websites as required.
+Bristol-Myers Squibb will register all Bristol-Myers Squibb sponsored Phase I, II, III and IV interventional trials on the National Institutes of Health website called www.ClinicalTrials.gov and other applicable websites as required.
 For specific trials where Bristol-Myers Squibb is not the sponsor, but has agreed to carry out the disclosure responsibility of the sponsor, Bristol-Myers Squibb will register the trials.

 Disclosure of clinical trial results

 Our policy also calls for the open and timely reporting of results from Bristol-Myers Squibb sponsored clinical trials involving Bristol-Myers Squibb marketed products.
-Bristol-Myers Squibb shares clinical trials results data through scientific congresses or publication in peer-reviewed journals.
-In addition, trial results are available on the National Institutes of Health website at www.ClinicalTrials.gov.
+Bristol-Myers Squibb shares clinical trials results through scientific congresses or publication in peer-reviewed journals.
+In addition, results for clinical trials completed after 2008 on marketed products approved by the FDA are available on the National Institutes of Health website at www.ClinicalTrials.gov.
 Our goal is to present these clinical trial results in an accurate, balanced and complete manner regardless of development phase or outcome.
-Results will not be posted for new formulations of marketed products until the new formulation is approved by a regulatory agency (i.e., Food and Drug Administration (FDA)), unless the trial data is clinically relevant to the use of the marketed product.
-In general, results from non-sponsored Bristol-Myers Squibb trials will not be reported by Bristol-Myers Squibb.
+Results will not be posted on www.ClinicalTrials.gov for new formulations of marketed products until the new formulation is approved by a regulatory agency (i.e., Food and Drug Administration (FDA)), unless the trial data is clinically relevant to the use of the marketed product.
+In general, results from non-Bristol-Myers Squibb sponsored trials will not be reported by Bristol-Myers Squibb.
 However, for certain trials where Bristol-Myers Squibb is not the sponsor but has agreed to carry out the disclosure responsibility of the sponsor, Bristol-Myers Squibb will post the results as required.

 Clinical Trial Data Sharing

 Bristol-Myers Squibb fully supports enhanced transparency and sharing of clinical trial data with researchers, clinical trial participants, regulators and patient advocates.
 We believe that enhanced transparency will contribute to public confidence in medicines while improving public health.
-Our policy on data sharing is aligned with the Principles released by the U.S. and European pharmaceutical trade associations, PhRMA and EFPIA, entitled Principles for Responsible Clinical Trial Data Sharing.
+Our policy on data sharing is aligned with the Principles for Responsible Clinical Trial Data Sharing (Principles) released by the U.S. and European pharmaceutical trade associations, PhRMA and EFPIA.
 In the Principles, biopharmaceutical companies pledge their commitment to enhancing public health through responsible sharing of clinical trial data consistent with safeguarding patient privacy and informed consent, respecting the integrity of national regulatory systems and maintaining incentives for investment in biomedical research.

 How can qualified researchers access data from Bristol-Myers Squibb trials?

-We will share clinical trial data from Bristol-Myers Squibb sponsored Phase I- IV interventional trials in patients which completed after January 2008, in response to legitimate, verified scientific requests from qualified researchers and regulators.
-This includes patient-level and study-level clinical trial data, full clinical study reports and protocols from clinical trials conducted in patients for medicines and indications approved in the U.S. and EU.
-Requests are subject to terms necessary to protect patient privacy and respect the patient’s informed consent.
+In response to legitimate, verified scientific requests from qualified researchers, we will share clinical trial data from Bristol-Myers Squibb sponsored Phase I- IV interventional trials in patients.
+This includes de-identified patient-level and study-level clinical trial data, full clinical study reports and protocols from clinical trials conducted in patients for medicines and indications approved in the U.S. and/or EU.
+Sharing is subject to protection of patient privacy and respect for the patient’s informed consent.